-- RRP: Full/Regular Research Papers (maximum of 7 pages): Regular Research Papers should provide detail original research contributions.
+- RRP: Full/Regular Research Papers (maximum of 8 pages) or Late Breaking / Regular Research Papers: Regular Research Papers should provide detail original research contributions.
 They must report new research results that represent a contribution to the field; sufficient details and support for the results and conclusions should also be provided.
 The work presented in regular papers are expected to be at a stage of maturity that with some additional work can be published as journal papers.

-- APP: Abstract/Poster Papers (maximum of 2 pages): Poster papers report on ongoing research projects that are still intheir infancy (i.e., at very early stages).
+- EAP: Extended Abstract/Poster Papers (maximum of 3 pages): Poster papers report on ongoing research projects that are still intheir infancy (i.e., at very early stages).
 Such papers tend to provide research methodologies without yet concrete results.

 General Guidelines (Draft Papers)

-Different to practice at some other CSCE’19 conferences and different from the announcement in CSCE’s general CfP, ICDATA uses an online conference management and paper submission system, to which the draft papers must be submitted online, in IEEE-format and exclusively as a PDF-file (no doc(x) etc.).
+Different to practice at some other CSCE conferences and different from the announcement in CSCE’s general CfP, ICDATA uses an online conference management and paper submission system, to which the draft papers must be submitted online by the due date, in IEEE-format and exclusively as a PDF-file (no doc(x) etc.).
 Please follow the formatting instructions for the draft paper: